puppetlabs/puppet-docs/source/guides/installation.markdown

 Open Firewall Ports On Server and Client
 ----------------------------------------

-You may need to open port 8140, both tcp and udp, on the server and client machines.
+In order for the puppet server to centrally manage clients, you may need to open port 8140, both tcp and udp, on the server and client machines.

 Configure DNS
 -------------